 Resilience assessment.
-Colonization experiments on artificial reefs and ship wrecks also indicate that Flustra foliacea and Chartella papyracea can colonize substrata within a period of 6 months-2 years (Hiscock et al., 2010; Fariñas-Franco et al., 2014).
-Securiflustra securifrons is closely related, with a similar life history and (in the absence of other evidence) may recruit at a similar rate.
-Spirobranchus triqueter can reach maturity within approximately 4 months and is often a dominant component of physically disturbed habitats, indicating rapid colonization rates (<1 year).
-Echinus esculentus can reportedly reach sexual maturity within 1-2 years (Tyler-Walters, 2008), however as highlighted by Bishop & Earll (1984) and Castège et al. (2014) recovery may take 2-6 years (possibly more if local recruitment is poor).
-Alcyonium digitatum can recruit onto bare surfaces within 2 years, however may take up to 5 years to become a dominant component of the community (Whomersley & Picken, 2003; Hiscock et al., 2010).
-Alcyonium digitatum is a common characterizing species across CR.MCR.EcCr.FaAlCr.Adig, CR.MCR.EcCr.FaAlCr.Sec and CR.MCR.EcCr.FaAlCr.Spi, without which the character of these biotopes would change and may be un-recognisable.
-As a result the resilience assessments within this review are largely based on the recovery of Alcyonium digitatum.
-If the community was completely removed from the habitat (resistance of 'None' or 'Low') resilience would be assessed as 'Medium'.
-However where resistance was assessed as 'Medium' or 'High' then resilience would be assessed as 'High'.
+Spirobranchus triqueter can reportedly reach maturity within approximately four months and is often a dominant component of physically disturbed habitats, indicating rapid colonization rates (<1 year) and/or physical robustness.
+Echinus esculentus can reportedly reach sexual maturity within 1-2 years (Tyler-Walters, 2008), however, as highlighted by Bishop & Earll (1984) and Castège et al. (2014) recovery may take 2-6 years (possibly more if local recruitment is poor).
+Alcyonium digitatum can recruit onto bare surfaces within two years, however, may take up to five years to become a dominant component of the community (Whomersley & Picken, 2003; Hiscock et al., 2010).
+Caryophyllia smithii colonized the wreck of the Scylla within a year, however, this may be due to the time of the vessel sinking and if removed recovery may take up to two years.
+If the community is completely removed from the habitat (resistance of 'None') resilience has been assessed as 'Medium', however, if resistance has been assessed as 'Low', 'Medium' or 'High' then resilience will be assessed as 'High'.
+Pressures that result in a significant reduction in (or loss of) the Echinus population would probably result in a change in the character (or loss) of the biotope due to the reduction in grazing pressure, in which case recovery of the biotope would depend on the recovery of the Echinus population.

-🌲 Hydrological Pressures
+🏛 Hydrological Pressures

-Resistance Resilience Sensitivity
+Temperatur e increase (local)

-Temperature increase Medium High Low
+Medium Q: Low A: NR C: NR

+Resistance

+Resilience

+Sensitivity

-(local) Q: Low A: NR C: NR Q: High A: High C: High Q: Low A: Low C: Low
+High Q: High A: High C: High Low Q: Low A: Low C: Low